wandb/docs/docs/guides/registry/model_registry_eol.md

 # Migrating from Legacy Model Registry

-In the near future, W&B will be transitioning assets from the legacy [W&B Model Registry](../model_registry/intro.md) to the new [W&B Registry](./intro.md).
+W&B will be transitioning assets from the legacy [W&B Model Registry](../model_registry/intro.md) to the new [W&B Registry](./intro.md).
 This migration will be fully managed and triggered by W&B, requiring no intervention from users.
 The process is designed to be as seamless as possible, with minimal disruption to existing workflows.

-The transition will take place once full feature parity with all Model Registry functionalities is achieved, ensuring that users have access to all the tools they need.
+The transition will take place once the new W&B Registry includes all the functionalities currently available in the Model Registry, ensuring that users have access to all the tools and features they rely on.
 Ample notice will be provided ahead of the migration to ensure there are no surprises.
 The goal is to preserve current workflows, codebases, and references to the greatest extent possible during this transition.

 This guide is a living document and will be updated regularly as more information becomes available.
 For any questions or support, contact support@wandb.com.

-## **What is Changing?**
+## What is changing?

 W&B Registry introduces a range of new features and enhancements designed to provide a more robust and flexible environment for managing models, datasets, and other artifacts.